bebiksior/httpworkbench/README.md

 One thing stays the same: it will be as easy as before to create new instances.
 That's why there's a guest mode where you don't even need to create an account to get started.
 The main goal is to keep this tool very simple and quick to use.

+> [!WARNING]
+> This project is still in beta.
+The self-hosting setup process is not great yet and will be improved over time.
+Expect some rough edges and manual configuration steps.

 <p align="center">
   <img src="./assets/demo-home.png" alt="HTTP Workbench Home Page" height=650>